Endowed by Kathleen Almand

 - Students currently enrolled in a fire safety engineering curriculum or a related discipline in a post-secondary educational institution in a developing nation (defined as a nation listed by World Population Review at https://worldpopulationreview.com/country-rankings/developed-countries with a current HDI value of ≤.800)

-- A description of the project (max 1000 words) which illustrates how the research will advance fire protection engineering.
-Preference will be given to projects which recognize and are consistent with the SFPE Research Roadmap.
-The project will be evaluated based on its technical quality, clear methodology and expected outcomes.
+- A description of the project (max 1000 words) illustrating how the research will advance fire protection engineering.
+Preference will be given to projects that recognize and are consistent with the Foundation's research priorities as identified in the SFPE Research Roadmap.
+The project will be evaluated based on its technical quality, clear methodology, and expected outcomes.

 - Evidence of the applicant’s university academic achievement in the form of transcripts or similar official documentation as well as publication record, if any.